 4. Whisk the egg whites until stiff by increasing the speed gradually.
 From the moment the whips of the mixer leave marks, add the sugar spoon by spoon.
 Add the dye.
 Beat at a high speed until the texture forms peaks when you remove the whisk.

-5. Gradually add the sifted white powder into egg whites and mix with a spatula.
+5. Gradually add the sifted white powder into the egg whites and mix with a spatula.
 The mixture should be smooth and form a “ribbon” that falls back after a few seconds.

 7. Leave to “crust” for 45 minutes to 1 hour.
 Turn the oven to 290 to 310°F (145 to 155°C), on a rotating or vented heat.
 Bake two sheets at the same time.
 Bake macaroons plates one after the other for 12 to 15 minutes.
-At the exit of the oven, leave to cool for a few minutes then take the macaroons from the plates.
+At the exit of the oven, leave to cool for a few minutes, then take the macarons from the plates.
 Leave to cool on a rack.

 - 7 ounces (200g) white chocolate